Grumblesaur/magenta/README.md

     /    division,
     %    modulo,
     \+   addition,
-    \-   subtraction
+    -   subtraction
 ```

 ## bool
 ```
     and   conjunction
     or    disjunction
     not   negation
     xor   exclusive disjunction
+    then  material implication
 ```

 ## bitwise (given Latin names for their obscurity and few use cases)